 Transformative Read & Publish Agreements

-The WVU Libraries has just signed our first Read & Publish Agreement with a major publisher of academic journals, Cambridge University Press.
-This agreement allows WVU faculty to publish open access (OA) articles in Cambridge University Press journals with no article processing charges (APCs).
-Please see the complete listing of Cambridge University Press titles which allow open access articles or read further about benefits of this agreement.
+- Cambridge University Press: this agreement allows WVU faculty to publish open access (OA) articles in Cambridge University Press journals with no article processing charges (APCs).
+Please see the complete listing of Cambridge University Press titles which allow open access articles or read further about benefits of the Cambridge agreement.

 Reduced Author Fees